FloodValve Pros Ontario

 MeasureRebate watchout

-Sanitary backwater valveOften requires a permit and inspection.
+Sanitary backwater valveMany rebate paths require a municipal permit and inspection.
 Shared laterals, basement apartments, or the wrong lateral can affect eligibility.

 Storm backwater valveDo not assume a sanitary valve and storm valve qualify under the same program.